Bhushan0508/gmail_downloader/README.md

 4. punctuates the report using llm AI
 5. Sets the report file in gmail and sends reply to the mail.
 Current status
+1. Displays the scan in the tkinter UI.